Chapter 24 : Chocolate and Other Remedies

 In the middle of the hallway stood Gillian Roycester.
-Her wand was drawn; her blue eyes burned like distant stars.
+Her wand was drawn; her blue eyes burned like two bright stars.
 Morwena glowered at her and sneered, "So, you can talk.
 Let's see how well you do when we're facing you!"

 Slowly, Tess and Morwena drew their wands.
 For a moment, there was a tense standoff between the girls.
 Sadie despaired that Gillian could fight both girls at once.
 Gillian, however, was undaunted.
 She had a wild grin on her face.
 Her eyes darted from girl to girl, ready to defend herself.

 Tess fired off a curse, but Gillian blocked it.
 "Protego!" she shouted.

 In response to her cry, out into the hallway poured more Gryffindors, including Todd Roycester, and the Sixth Year Prefect, Sarah Miles.
 "What's going on, here?" said Sarah.

 Morwena made no answer.
 She sheathed her wand, and Tess followed suit.
 Sadie shook the last of the enchantment from her head and ran to Gillian's side.
 Morwena gave Sadie one more glowering stare, then turned.
 The Coven retreated into the far compartment.

 Gillian wrapped an arm around Sadie.
 "Are you okay?" she asked.

 Sadie couldn't speak.
 She was shaking, and tears were running down her cheeks.
 Gillian led her into a compartment that was already full of people.
 They sat down together, squeezed tightly on the bench.